Skip to content

 Disallow reading signal values outside of reactive contexts.

 Why?
-Signal reads outside of effect(), computed(), or JSX will not be tracked and won't trigger re-renders.
+Signal reads outside of use(), computed(), or JSX will not be tracked and won't trigger re-renders.

 Bad